*In the event of an emergency, dial 911

 Charlie Lake Volunteer Fire Department

-The Charlie Lake Volunteer Fire Department, operated by the Peace River Regional District, serves prescribed areas within the Charlie Lake and Grandhaven areas.
-The department is staffed with a full-time fire chief, full-time assistant chief and 27 dedicated volunteer firefighters.
+The Charlie Lake Fire Department, operated by the Peace River Regional District, serves prescribed areas within the Charlie Lake and surrounding areas.
+The department is staffed with a Fire Chief, Deputy Fire Chief and 27 dedicated volunteer firefighters.
 To learn more about the Department go to their web page.

 Contact: Fire Chief Edward Albury